9KGameStudio/projectanarchy/README.md

 Setup
 -----

-**You need to first install the full Project Anarchy SDK** to get all the assets for the samples and base data.
+**You need to first install the full Project Anarchy SDK v2014.0.5** to get all the assets for the samples and base data.
 You can get that from the [downloads page][2] on the Project Anarchy website.
 For a complete step-by-step guide to using this GitHub source access, please take a look at our page at [http://projectanarchy.com/git][3].

 [1]: http://www.projectanarchy.com
 [2]: http://www.projectanarchy.com/download